mattwells77/Wing_Commander_IV_Enhancement_Patch/README.md

 - Click on [Releases](https://github.com/mattwells77/Wing_Commander_IV_Enhancement_Patch/releases) and download the latest "wc4w_en_DVD_x.x.x.zip" where "x" is the version number and [libvlc_min_pack_3.0.21.zip](https://github.com/mattwells77/Wing_Commander_III_Enhancement_Patch/releases/tag/libvlc_min_pack_3.0.21) files.
 Extract the contents of these files to your Wing Commander 4 Install directory.
 - Run the "wc4dvd.exe" to play.

+This patch should also work with the original unmodified DVD version but will require that "dwrap.dll" be renamed to "ddraw.dll".
+Be aware, that there was more than one DVD release.
+This patch will only work on the one the GOG version is based upon.

 #### More options:
 - For optional HD movie playback: Download the [Wing Commander 4 HD Video Pack](https://www.wcnews.com/wcpedia/Wing_Commander_4_HD_Video_Pack) created by ODVS and hosted by the [Wing Commander CIC](https://www.wcnews.com/#).
 Extract the movies to the "vob" folder in your Wing Commander 4 Install directory.
 - Once Installed, optional settings can be edited in the "wc4w_en.ini" file.
 Further details can be found within the file.